 Health insurance is not like car insurance or homeowners insurance.
 The consumer can’t just switch a policy as soon as they realize what they bought is not working out like they’d planned.
 They have to wait another year until Open Enrollment comes around again to make another choice.
-No, they can’t even switch with a penalty.
 And they won’t be happy with you if they are not happy with the health insurance plan they bought.
-Here are 10 things to keep in mind when selling health insurance over the phone.

-You may need to tweak a client’s plan based on how much they were accruing in out-of-pocket expenses last year.
+You may need to tweak a client’s plan next year, based on how much they were accruing in out-of-pocket expenses this year.
 That’s all fine and to be expected.
 You’ll just bump them up a tier next fall, and it’s that simple.
 But you’ll want to avoid quoting a bronze plan to someone in their early 60s, who has a chronic illness that requires regular care, because chances are you won’t be hearing from them come next Open Enrollment.
-Make sure to match your client with the right tier.

 Don’t bait people with a low sticker price.
 If the shopper doesn’t understand that the cheaper product means that they will spend hundreds of dollars a month in copays, there’s no good in having bought the lower-tier health plan.